vlingo/xoom-designer/README.md

 ## Development Guide

-Our team really appreciates developers collaboration aiming the `vlingo` components evolution.
-In this section, a list of *how-to* steps are presented in regard to common `vlingo-xoom-starter` development tasks.
+Our team really appreciates collaboration, not only because it boosts the `vlingo` components evolution but also for that simple fact: the more different standpoints, the more complete and mature `vlingo` community is.
+In this section, practical *how-to* steps are presented for anyone interested in making this tool even better.

 ### Introduction to `Application Generation` feature